pydongery/blog/_posts/2024-11-05-PythonMacros.md

 macro X = "234"
 ```
 This works fairly well to introduce macros and syntax highlighters aren't too unhappy about it.
+Unfortunately this doesn't help us much to differentiate macro invocations from regular function calls and adds considerable parsing complexity.

 #### Bang names
 Another way to differentiate macros from other code is to expect another token after the name which can never appear there in valid Python.
 A good candidate is `!` - the only time it can ever appear after an identifier is in f-strings (ie `f"{foo!s}`).